carljm/django-transaction-hooks/doc/index.rst

 committed, but not if a rollback to that savepoint or any previous savepoint occurred during the transaction.

-Your hook functions are executed _after_ a successful commit, so if they fail, it will not cause the transaction to roll back.
-That is, they are executed conditionally upon the success of the transaction, but they are not _part_ of the transaction.
+Your hook functions are executed *after* a successful commit, so if they fail, it will not cause the transaction to roll back.
+That is, they are executed conditionally upon the success of the transaction, but they are not *part* of the transaction.
 For the intended use cases (mail notifications, Celery tasks, etc), this is probably fine.
 If it's not (that is, if your follow-up action is so critical that its failure should mean the failure of the transaction itself), then you don't want ``django-transaction-hooks``.
-(Instead, you may want to trigger the action via a database write and make it properly part of the transaction, or you may want `two-phase commit`_.
+(Instead, you may want to trigger the action via a database write and thus make it properly part of the transaction, or you may want `two-phase commit`_.)

 .. _two-phase commit: http://en.wikipedia.org/wiki/Two-phase_commit_protocol